-Visual Studio commands can be entered in both the Find/Command box and the Command window.
+Visual Studio commands allow you to invoke a command from the Command window, Immediate window, or Find/Command box.
 In each case, the greater than sign (

 >) is used to indicate that a command rather than a search or debug operation is to follow.

 You can find a complete list of commands and their syntax in the Keyboard, Environment Options dialog box.

 The escape character for Visual Studio commands is a caret (^) character, which means that the character immediately following it is interpreted literally, rather than as a control character.
 This can be used to embed straight quotation marks ("), spaces, leading slashes, carets, or any other literal characters in a parameter or switch value, with the exception of switch names.
 For example,